Firozabad Municipal Corporation: History and administration

 Firozabad Municipal Corporation was formed to improve the infrastructure of the town as per the needs of local population.
 Firozabad Municipal Corporation has been categorized into wards and each ward is headed by councillor for which elections are held every 5 years.

 Firozabad Municipal Corporation is governed by mayor Smt Kamini Rathore and administered by Municipal Commissioner Smt Prerna Sharma.

 Functions

-Firozabad Municipal Corporationis created for the following functions:
+Firozabad Municipal Corporation was created for the following functions: